sleyn/Triclosan_EE_paper/README.md

 # Triclosan Experimental evolution paper
-Experimental evolution of E. coli with exposure to triclosan
+Experimental evolution of *Escherichia coli* BW25113 uxaC-Knockout with exposure to triclosan

 The repository contains code that was used in the data analysis for experimental evolution of *Escherichia coli BW25113 &Delta;uxaC::kan* strain under the triclosan treatment.
+FastQ files for could be downloaded from the NCBI SRA database through BioProject *PRJNA472810*.

 ### List of used software:
 - **Trimmomatic** ([site](http://www.usadellab.org/cms/?page=trimmomatic))